 Did You Know?

-- Seventy percent of suffocation deaths among infants are from accidental suffocation or strangulation in bed.
+- 82% of accidental suffocation deaths among infants occur in bed.

 - The majority of childhood suffocation, choking and strangulation incidents occur at home.